earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-04-setup-03-packages.md

 ```
 Note that you don't need to use quotes around the package name when you call it
 using the `library()` function.
-But you do need the quotes when you install a
+But you do need the quotes when you install a package.

 In our case, the `knitr` and `rmarkdown` packages load buttons and options within